 Connecticut law provides for the development of programs for responses and services to victims of human trafficking, though not child sex trafficking specifically.
 Minors under 16 are immune from prosecution for violations of prostitution.
 Minors 16 and older receive a presumption of coercion, but minors ages 16-17 could still enter the juvenile justice system as delinquents.
 Upon arrest of any child for a violation of prostitution, an officer is required to report suspected abuse or neglect to the Department of Children and Families.
 A victim found to be abused or neglected-a definition which includes sexual exploitation, but not expressly victimization by human trafficking or CSEC-might receive protection through child protective services.
-Yet, the definitions of guardian and "person responsible for the health, welfare or care of a child or youth" do not expressly include those without legal custody of a minor to make the definition applicable to traffickers and allow child protective services intervention.
-State crime victims' compensation maintains eligibility criteria that victims of domestic minor sex trafficking might find to be barriers to recovery.
+Yet, the definitions of guardian and "person responsible for the health, welfare or care of a child or youth" do not expressly include those without legal custody of a minor which could limit the reach of child protective services to only familial trafficking.
+State crime victims' compensation eligibility criteria might be barriers to recovery for victims of child sex trafficking.
 A crime must be reported to police within five days of the commission of the crime or within five days of when a report could reasonably be made; victims must file a claim within two years, though a minor may apply for a waiver if the failure to apply was not the minor's fault.
 While these eligibility requirements are waived for victims of sexual assault, they are not waived for sex trafficking or CSEC victims.
 Connecticut's victim-friendly criminal justice procedures are limited.
 The "rape shield" law, which reduces the trauma of cross-examination for testifying victims, does not extend to child victims of sex trafficking or CSEC crimes.
 Only minor victims of sexual assault or abuse under 12 may testify via closed circuit television.
 A minor may file a petition to expunge criminal records once the following criteria are attained: reaching age 17, two years have elapsed since convicted, no proceedings are pending against the child, and the child has not been subsequently convicted of a crime.
 Civil remedies are specifically available for damages resulting from human trafficking but not for other CSEC crimes, and victim restitution is available.
 A prosecution for human trafficking deemed an offense of sexual exploitation against a minor must be brought within the earlier of 30 years after the minor reaches 18 or five years after the date the victim notifies law enforcement of the offense.
-Civil actions related to sexual exploitation must be brought within 30 years after the victim reaches 18, while other civil actions must be brought within three years of the crime.
+Civil actions related to sexual exploitation must be brought within 30 years after the victim reaches 18,.